 Set Design Concentration

-Students in the B.A., Set Design Concentration explore creative concepts of set design for theatre, musicals, opera, dance, and industry, as well as production design and art direction for film and television, on a theoretical level in the classroom and studio while reinforcing their training through practical application in main stage productions of music, theatre, and dance.
-In addition to their course work, students will first work as assistants and then step into leadership roles as designers as they travel through the program.
+Students in the B.A. in Theatre, Set Design Concentration explore creative concepts of set design for theatre, musicals, opera, dance, and industry, as well as production design and art direction for film and television, on a theoretical level in the classroom and studio while reinforcing their training through practical application in main stage productions of music, theatre, and dance.
+In addition to their coursework, students will first work as assistants and then step into leadership roles as designers as they travel through the program.

-In addition to the overall CSU Theatre Program Learning Objectives, the Set Design Concentration includes the following unique learning objectives:
+In addition to four CSU Theatre Program Learning Objectives, the Set Design Concentration includes the following unique learning objectives: